-For penalties for non-compliance, see Question 11, Penalties.
-Administrative sanctions may also be imposed by the Ministry of Labour and Welfare.
+Administrative sanctions can also be imposed by the Ministry of Labour and Welfare.

-LGEEPA and LGPGIR and its Regulations establish the main policies for soil remediation.
-Remediation standards and procedures are gradually beginning to be implemented through NOMs (including NOMs on soils contaminated with total petroleum hydrocarbons and with heavy metals).
+The General Law on Ecological Equilibrium and Environmental Protection 1988 (LGEEPA) and the General Law on the Prevention and Comprehensive Management of Waste (Ley General para la Prevención y Gestión Integral de los Residuos and its Regulations establish the main policies for soil remediation.
+Remediation standards and procedures are gradually beginning to be implemented through Mexican Official Norms (NOMs) (including NOMs on soils contaminated with total petroleum hydrocarbons and with heavy metals).
 LGEEPA sets out the obligations for parties responsible for soil contamination to carry out the necessary remedial action, so that soils are restored to a condition for the proposed uses under the applicable ecological ordinance or urban development plan.